electronut/ElectronutLabs-bluey/ota-prog.md

 ## Uploading code using DFU OTA

+(These instructions are for Windows.
+OS X and Linux users can use *nrfutil* similarly.)

 DFU stands for "Device Firmware Update" and OTA stands for "Over The Air".
 Bluey comes with a bootloader which allows you to upload code over BLE.